missionpinball/mpf-docs/displays/slides/creating_slides.rst

 config has a slide called "some_slide", another slide called "some_other_slide", etc.

-You can list slides in a ``slides:`` section of either your machine-wide or a mode config.
+You can list slides in a :doc:`/config/slides` section of either your machine-wide or a mode config.
 The most important thing to know about slide names is that they are GLOBAL throughout MPF.
 That means that MPF has a single master list of all the slide names used in the entire game.
 (So don't use the same slide name